 Once you’ve completed the home inspection and settled the repair negotiations, the buyer’s mortgage lender will order an appraisal on the house.
 The appraisal essentially determines the fair market value of the home, and verifies that the buyer isn’t paying more for the house than it’s worth.

-The buyer’s lender will order the appraisal and (don’t worry) the buyer will foot the bill.
+The buyer’s lender will order the appraisal, and (don’t worry) the buyer will foot the bill.
 Here’s what you should do to avoid any issues with the appraisal:

-Get ready for appraiser’s onsite visit
+Get ready for the appraiser’s onsite visit

 Appraisers are not going to devalue your home because you left some clothes on the floor or because the bed isn’t made.
 But it never hurts to make a good impression during an appraiser’s onsite visit.